 It must be stated that when transferring data using a message queue, data loss could happen during the software update.
-Message queues usually contain objects of specific types produced on one side and consumed on another.
-The two most common scenarios are when the connection between the message queue and one of the sides (producer or consumer) cannot be established, while another is when the data queue contains objects of unrecognizable type in the destination.
-The first situation is handled in a way that stops the producer until the connection is fully re-established.
-The second situation happens mostly when the version of consumer software is replaced in a way that stops supporting old message formats.
+Message queues usually contain objects of specific 627 types produced on one side and consumed on another.
+The two most common scenarios 628 are when the connection between the message queue and one of the sides (producer or 629 consumer) cannot be established, while another is when the data queue contains objects 630 of unrecognizable type in the destination.
+The first situation is handled in a way that stops 631 the producer until the connection is fully re-established.
+The second situation happens 632 mostly when the version of consumer software is replaced in a way that stops supporting 633 old message formats.
 In this case, the messages remaining in the queue will be lost.
-Synchronization through message queues is an essential aspect of the software update, but it goes beyond the scope of this paper.
+634 Synchronization through message queues is an essential aspect of the software update, 635 but it goes beyond the scope of this paper.

-6. Update Mechanism for MES Nodes
+636 6.
+Update Mechanism for MES Nodes

-The main shift that could be done at the MES level is integrating the software update mechanism into the solution.
-MES architecture, which we exploited in our environments, is service-oriented architecture (SOA) based on different technologies.
-On the server side, multiple services running to achieve necessary functionalities.
-The current setup is between single service and microservices since the system consists of main execution and multiple supporting services.
-While the supporting services could be turned on and off independently, the leading execution service must be active to put the system in run mode.
-In that sense, the update service is one of the service is configured to run in the independent node.
-It takes care of the order of the update and data buffers during the update process.
+637 The main shift that could be done at the MES level is to integrate the software update 638 mechanism into the solution.
+MES architecture, which we exploited in our environments, 639 is service-oriented architecture (SOA) based on different technologies.
+On the server side, 640 multiple services running to achieve necessary functionalities.
+The current setup is 641 between single service and microservices since the system consists of main execution and 642 multiple supporting services.
+While the supporting services could be turned on and off 643 independently, the leading execution service must be active to put the system in run mode.
+644 In that sense, the update service is one of the services on the server side that is responsible 645 for server and client updates.
+Ideally, the update service is configured to run in the 646 independent node.
+It takes care of the order of the update and data buffers during the 647 update process.

-Depending on the requirements, the update service could take care of every single node in the system or equally distribute the updates depending on the node type.
-The update service takes care of sentinel/backup nodes (if configured) and monitors and switches different feature flags and A/B functionality variants on and off.
-The approach with the controllable update mechanism, driven from the single node, applies to any ISA95 level.
-Depending on the technology, implementation could be different, but the concept of maintaining the update process and the configuration from the single point makes the system fully controllable and maintainable.
-Moving these functionalities from the execution service and its connected microservices to an independent node avoids the well-known problem of the server bottleneck during the update process.
-In the cases where the execution service itself triggers and controls the update, the network traffic significantly rises during a brief period, which could lead to different synchronization problems.
+648 Depending on the requirements, the update service could take care of every single 649 node in the system or equally distribute the updates depending on the node type.
+The 650 update service takes care of sentinel/backup nodes (if configured) and monitors and 651 switches different feature flags and A/B functionality variants on and off.
+The approach 652 with the controllable update mechanism, driven from the single node, applies to any 653 ISA95 level.
+Depending on the technology, implementation could be different, but the 654 concept of maintaining the update process and the configuration from the single point 655 makes the system fully controllable and maintainable.
+Moving these functionalities from 656 the execution service and its connected microservices to an independent node avoids the well-known problem of the server bottleneck during the update process.
+In the cases 657 658 where the execution service itself triggers and controls the update, the network traffic 659 significantly rises during a brief period, which could lead to different synchronization 660 problems.

 The additional advantage of implementing such a node is the possibility of connecting it to the digital twin in the cloud.
-This feature makes updating over the air and synchronization with the digital twin possible.
-Having such a connection would allow a complete industrial facility to be controlled remotely, and the existing digital twin would always be available for any test and analysis.
+This feature makes the update over the air and synchronization with the digital twin possible.
+Having such a connection, a complete industrial facility could be controlled remotely, and the existing digital twin would always be available for any test and analysis.